 Connect with nature.

 Hey why not make the connection between Mom and Mother Earth?
 Seriously, who doesn’t love nature?
 Take a walk outside or a hike if that is possible.
 An outdoor picnic if weather and circumstances allow.
 I have always loved digging in the dirt on Mother’s Day as it is generally a safe frost-free time to start putting plants in the ground.
 My kids used to grumble, but they learned about gardening and at least one of them seems to enjoy it now.
-Check out my recent Earth Day post that has some interesting suggestions that might be relevant.

 Well, motherhood is all about nurturing, right?
 The idea of motherhood brings up all kinds of images of self-sacrifice in the name of nurturing.
 I vote be good and nurturing to yourself first, then let it overflow to all those who you want to honor on Mother’s Day.
 I certainly can’t give what I haven’t got.
 As a mother I learned (the hard way) that when I allowed myself to get drained, I wasn’t very good at being patient, loving or remotely nurturing with my kids.
 But conversely, when I was feeling spiritually, emotionally, physically nourished, I could be the fun mom I envisioned myself to be.
 So, however you do Mother’s Day, be it by yourself or with a crowd, be good to yourself and then you will find that you’ll be able to be more giving with whoever you are with or encounter on this often fraught holiday.

 Please check out our YouTube channel to see our short, sometimes inspirational, funny and useful 1 GD Minute videos with inspiring messages, recipes and DIY tutorials.
 Here’s a recent one…

 And if you want to learn more about the content of this video, please read the corresponding post!